Full-color three-loop three-point form factors in N=4 SYM: Introduction

 In this paper, we study a special class of three-point form factors in ${\cal N}=4$ SYM at three loops with complete color dependence.
-We focus on the form factors of BPS operators, $\operatorname{tr}(\phi^2)$ and $\operatorname{tr}(\phi^3)$, in $\mathcal{N}=4$ SYM theory, which are UV finite and can be used to probe IR structures.
-Although we consider form factors in ${\cal N}=4$ SYM, they are closely related to Higgs amplitudes in QCD and have phenomenological significance.
+We focus on the form factors of the BPS operators, $\operatorname{tr}(\phi^2)$ and $\operatorname{tr}(\phi^3)$.
+Although we consider form factors in ${\cal N}=4$ SYM, they are closely related to Higgs amplitudes in QCD.
 In particular, scattering of Higgs and gluons can be understood as form factors of operators appearing in the Higgs effective theory, where Higgs-gluons interaction vertices are obtained by integrating out the heavy top quark loop \cite{Ellis:1975ap, Georgi:1977gs, Wilczek:1977zn, Shifman:1979eb}.
 Many evidences from form factor results at two loops \cite{Gehrmann:2011aa, Brandhuber:2012vm, Brandhuber:2014ica, Loebbert:2015ova, Brandhuber:2016fni, Loebbert:2016xkw, Banerjee:2016kri, Brandhuber:2017bkg, Banerjee:2017faz, Jin:2018fak, Brandhuber:2018xzk, Brandhuber:2018kqb, Jin:2019ile, Jin:2019opr, Jin:2020pwh} support the intriguing maximal transcendentality principle (MTP) \cite{Kotikov:2002ab,Kotikov:2004er} which conjectures that $\mathcal{N}=4$ SYM captures the maximally transcendental part of QCD.
-We expect the new results obtained in this paper will also provide the maximally transcendental pieces of three-loop QCD results.
+The new results obtained in this paper are also expected to provide the maximally transcendental pieces of three-loop QCD results.